IdoO2/laquatre/CONTRIBUTING.md

 ### Performance

 - Limit the number of calls per X time during search.
 Solution 1: debounce updates to search; Solution 2: use a flag to prevent calls.
-Solution 2 has been implements, but may need challenging.
+Solution 2 has been implemented, but isn’t ideal.
 - Loading less films per request would help.
 Query parameters can also be modified to load less data.
 - Caching results could be desirable, especially when implementing movie detail display.
 React context + reducer or a library such as RxJS would be useful.